-- 1. The financial statements and notes are in accordance with the Corporations Act 2001 and: - (a) Comply with Australian Accounting Standards Simplified Disclosures; and - (b) Give a true and fair view of the Company's financial position as at 31 December 2023 and of its performance for the year ended on that date of the Company. - 2.
-In the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes are in accordance with the Corporations Act 2001 and: - (a) Comply with Australian Accounting Standards Simplified Disclosures; and - (b) Give a true and fair view of the Company's financial position as at 31 December 2024 and of its performance for the year ended on that date of the Company.